-Jerry Lavery is the technical director of the Consortium for Elections and Political Process Strengthening (CEPPS), which currently holds the Global Elections and Political Transitions leader with associates award from the United States Agency for International Development (USAID).
+Jerry Lavery is the Managing Director of the Consortium for Elections and Political Process Strengthening (CEPPS), which currently holds both the Global Elections and Political Transitions (GEPT) and the Democratic Elections and Political Processes (DEPP) leader with associates awards from the United States Agency for International Development (USAID).
 Dr. Lavery has extensive experience providing programmatic and policy guidance stemming from nearly 20 years of work building democratic processes and institutions.

 Prior to joining USAID, Lavery worked at the National Democratic Institute and Chemonics, where he designed, managed and implemented a diverse portfolio of DRG programming in sub-Saharan Africa.
 He has a Ph.D. in Comparative Politics from Michigan State University.